 “An added level of splash water resistance was an important part of ensuring the bearings we shipped to Nomatek would provide significant length of service in a wet environment,” said Adam Pearce, Technical Sales Engineer, for Bowman Split Roller Bearings.
-“Working with our sister division, Bowman Additive Production, we innovated a variation on our standard patented 3D printed seal, to include a 3D printed thermoplastic polyurethane (TPU) liner.
+“Working with our sister division, Bowman 3D, we innovated a variation on our standard patented 3D printed seal, to include a 3D printed thermoplastic polyurethane (TPU) liner.
 This is a more ductile material and provided a tighter fit for the additional water resistance we needed.”

 Bowman’s Advanced Split Roller Bearing products are innovated for significantly faster bearing installation and ease of maintenance, especially in trapped applications or on machinery where closely located subsystems make bearing access more difficult – such as in this project, where one of the bearings is situated close to the geared motor.

 The Advanced Split Roller Bearing range offers dimensionally interchangeable cartridges to allow easy mounting into existing pedestals from other manufacturers.
 Nomatek’s fishnet washing machines demonstrate the effectiveness of this interchangeable approach, with Bowman providing bearings, bespoke seals and cartridges for installation into competitor housing.